tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

+Unlike many transgender women who disappear or are murdered, Angie had not been abandoned by her family.
+She was deeply loved by them and her countless friends.
+People loved her immediately upon meeting her.
+She was, as some described after her death, a sweet soul whose greatest was to be happy and help others.
 Angie is sorely missed, most by her mother, but by friends and family as well, by coworkers and acquaintances but she'll always be remembered not just as the sweet soul that she was in life, but in the lingering impact of her death being the first time that the murder of a trans woman was tried as a hate crime and saw a successful conviction that she cracked that already shaky bedrock on which the trans panic defense rests.
+Though it was far from shattered

 </james>
 <from></from>